How to Make a Bloody Mary, even if you hate tomato juice

 3 – Puree canned or fresh tomatoes and then strain.
 This is a riff on the first two options.
 It’s faster but also messier and requires a blender.

-If you happen to have a food mill, it’s another option for extracting the tomato flavor and removing the pulp.
+If you happen to have a sauce maker, it’s another option for extracting the tomato flavor and removing the pulp.

 Adjust Commercial Tomato Juice

-4 – Thin canned tomato juice.
-This is much faster, so it’s great if you’re in a hurry.
-Water is the most neutral choice but you can also use light beer or vegetable stock.
+This is a much faster option, so it’s great if you’re in a hurry.
+Water is the most neutral choice but you can also use light beer or even vegetable stock.
 Obviously those will change the flavor of your drink but that isn’t necessarily a bad thing.
 Just mix the tomato juice and liquid until the texture and flavor are to your liking.
 You can do it in a pitcher or glass but using a blender will really cut the pulpiness.

 The first three options are best if you don’t like the flavor of canned tomato juice.
 Option four is best for those who don’t mind the flavor but hate the texture.